Mower: Sickle mower

 Sickle mowers, also called reciprocating mowers, bar mowers, sickle-bar mowers, or finger-bar mowers, have a long (typically six to seven and a half feet) bar on which are mounted fingers with stationary guardplates.
 In a channel on the bar there is a reciprocating sickle with very sharp sickle sections (triangular blades).
 The sickle bar is driven back and forth along the channel.
-The grass, or other plant matter, is cut between the sharp edges of the sickle sections and the finger-plates (this action can be likened to an electric hair clipper).
+The grass, or other plant matter, is cut between the sharp edges of the sickle sections and the finger-plates (similar to the action of an electric hair clipper).

 The bar rides on the ground, supported on a skid at the inner end, and it can be tilted to adjust the height of the cut.
 A spring-loaded board at the outer end of the bar guides the cut hay away from the uncut hay.
 The so-formed channel, between cut and uncut material, allows the mower skid to ride in the channel and cut only uncut grass cleanly on the next swath.
-These were the first successful horse-drawn mowers on farms and the general principles still guide the design of modern mowers.
+These were the first successful horse-drawn mowers on farms and the general principles still guide the design of modern mowers, which remain distinct for requiring much less tractor horsepower per foot of cut than disc or drum alternatives, albeit at slower ground operating speeds.